Supply Chain

 Though it's always been important for businesses to have the funds necessary to respond wisely to changes in their supply chain, the need to do so has sharpened in recent times.
 As a result, both physical and digital storefront owners are finding out that having working capital on hand to pivot according to supply-chain shifts is no longer just a luxury.

 Doing so is challenging for those operating within margins – but the advantage is going to eCommerce SMBs due to the fact that their overhead is so much lower than that of their brick-and-mortar counterparts.
 Online retailers can thus more effectively leverage capital to take advantage of new supplier opportunities.
+By implementing strong eCommerce supply chain management practices, online sellers can streamline procurement, reduce operational costs, and optimize inventory levels to match real-time consumer demand.

 Greater Supply-Chain Management in eCommerce Requires Investment